 We know how important it is for you to receive advice and support that you can trust.
-We are continuing to provide peace of mind in these difficult times and are successfully making Wills remotely for people who are self-isolating.
+We are closely following the Government’s guidance in response to the current Coronavirus situation.
+We are continuing to offer the full range of services to both existing and new clients, please read more here.
+We are successfully making Wills remotely for people who are self-isolating.
 Our team can make a Will for you whilst you never have to leave the comfort of your own home with the information you provide us via our online Will Questionnaire.

 If you would like us to start the Will writing process you can download and complete our online Will Questionnaire below.
 Once completed, please save it to your computer and then click the ‘Email questionnaire to GL’ button at the bottom of the form.
 This will allow you to return it to us via email.
 We will then arrange an appointment with you to talk through your circumstances and options.Will Questionnaire Will Questionnaire - Mirror Wills

-In normal circumstances we would always see our clients in person; however during the Coronavirus outbreak we are taking instructions via video conference.
+In normal circumstances we would always see our clients in person; however we are currently taking instructions via video conference unless instructed otherwise.
 We then send the relevant documents to you by secure app or email (but we can post if neither of these options suits you).
 We provide dedicated support and are able to speak with you over email, phone or video conferencing to ensure that you are happy with your Will.
-We can also ensure other factors such as the formation of trusts and your potential inheritance tax liability are considered.
+Other factors such as the formation of trusts and your potential inheritance tax liability can also be considered.